turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_trusted_ami/README.md

 ### Template (Nunjucks)

-Approval logic for EC2 instance trusted AMI.
+Approval logic for EC2 Instance trusted AMI.
-If instance image is not in `approvedImageIds` list, then it will return `Not approved`
+If Instance Image is not in `approvedImageIds` list, then it will return `Not approved`.

 ```nunjucks
 {% set approvedImageIds = [